boytchev/mannequin.js/README.md

 ### Custom body parts

-Body parts are descendents of *THREE.Object3D* and supports its properties and methods.
+Body parts are descendants of *THREE.Object3D* and supports its properties and methods.
 However, due to the skeletal dependency and joint attachment, scaling of a body part should be congruent along all axes, otherwise positions need to be adjusted ([live example](https://boytchev.github.io/mannequin.js/examples/example-custom-sizes.html)):

 [<img src="examples/snapshots/example-custom-sizes.jpg">](https://boytchev.github.io/mannequin.js/examples/example-custom-sizes.html)